Environmental Science

 a.

-its natural habitat, why it is endangered, what is being done to
+about its natural habitat, why it is endangered, what is being

-preserve it, and how many individual species are left in the wild.
+done to preserve it, and how many individual species are left in

 b.

-has now recovered.
-Learn about how the species recovered, and what its
+that has now recovered.
+Learn about how the species recovered,

 c.

-natural resource professional to identify a completed project that has
+a natural resource professional to identify a completed project

-been designed to improve the habitat for a threatened or endangered
+that has been designed to improve the habitat for a threatened

 7.